Batting order (cricket)

 The order in which the eleven players will bat is usually established before the start of a cricket match, but may be altered during play.
 The decision is based on factors such as each player's specialities; the position each batter is most comfortable with; each player's skills and attributes as a batter; possible combinations with other batters; and the match situation whereby, for example, the team may require a more defensive or attacking player at that point in the innings.
-Also, a middle order batter in Tests may open for ODIs and Twenty20 due to their aggressive approach to the game.
+Also, a middle-order batter in Tests may open for ODIs and Twenty20 due to their aggressive approach to the game.

 Changing the batting order

 The captain of the team can change the batting order during the game at their discretion.
 They can even change the batting line-up from one game to another in a tournament or series.
 There are no rules about the nature or number of changes made and, if more than one innings is played, the order used in each need not be the same.
 It has even been known for a captain to completely reverse his batting order for the second innings after following on.
 This has made it possible for a bowler to take a hat-trick across three consecutive overs of a match, including the same batter twice.

 There are various reasons why the captain might make a change from the established order.
 Usually, however, captains and coaches prefer not to adjust the batting order unless necessary, as for example when South Africa moved Imran Tahir up the order against India because the South African top seven batters were poor against spin bowlers.
 In 2017, Faf du Plessis, who returned to the side as Test Captain after paternity leave, decided to make many changes to the batting lineup before the second test against England after being handed a heavy defeat.
 Du Plessis replaced JP Duminy at no. 5, and moved Quinton de Kock from 5 to 4 (de Kock already moved from no. 7 to 5 between the 1st and 2nd innings of the first Test), and due to the suspension of Kagiso Rabada due to demerit points, so Duanne Olivier replaced him, Philander moved up a spot to no. 7, while Theunis de Bruyn was replaced by Chris Morris at no. 8.

 The Indian cricket team also shuffled their batting order in the first ODI of the India tour of West Indies and United States, 2023.

 In the days before covered pitches, a particularly bad sticky wicket might see each team reverse the batting order to trade the wickets of their inferior batters for the time it could take for the unpredictability of the pitch to die down.
-Don Bradman has the highest test score as a #7 batsman after such an reversal of the order.
+Don Bradman has the highest test score as a #7 batsman after such a reversal of the order.